Pedregal (Costa Rica): Boulders' iconographies

 A large number of the site's petroglyphs can also be recognized on the pre-Columbian ceramics originating from northwest Costa Rica.
-Their classification indicates a considerable number of motifs dating back to the early Tempisque-Bagaces period (500 BCE – 800 AD) whereas a minor iconographical corpus may be associated to the later Sapoá-Ometepe (800–1530 AD) era (Stone and Künne 2003: 205; Künne and Baker 216: 273).
+Their classification indicates a considerable number of motifs dating back to the early Tempisque-Bagaces period (500 BCE – 800 AD) whereas a minor iconographical corpus may be associated to the later Sapoá-Ometepe (800–1530 AD) era.

 Study and research projects

 In 1993 the North American archaeologist Ellen Hardy initiated a first systematic research project dealing with the Pedregal petroglyphs under the name "Proyecto Arqueológico Volcán Orosí (PAVO)" (Hardy and Vázquez 1993).
 Cooperating with the University of California Los Angeles (UCLA) and the Museo Nacional de Costa Rica (MNCR) the long-term study documented a total of 324 decorated boulders until 2008.
 Although the recorded data were incorporated into a first geographical information system during the following years.
-The first research results of the PAVO was exposed in the 59th Annual Meeting for the Society for American Archaeology (SAA) in abril 1994.
+The first research results of the PAVO was exposed in the 59th Annual Meeting for the Society for American Archaeology (SAA) in april 1994.

 Since 2018 the investigation of the Pedregal rock art has been continued by the "Proyecto Arqueológico Guanacaste (PRAG)".
 Resulting from the cooperation of scientific institutions located in France, Germany and Costa Rica the particular focus of the recently initiated project is on the sites position within the transcultural networks of the Greater Nicoya region (Costa et al. 2019).
 The creation of a modern geographical information system permits the inclusion of the formerly required data of Hardy and Vázquez.
 By using a drone, more than 2000 distortion-free and georeferenced orthographies were recorded from the site's main savannah.
 In addition, the project developed three-dimensional models of more than 30 decorated boulders.
 They are based on photogrammetric images and can be animated.
 A series of virtual tours is in progress.

 The PRAG is supported by the Institut Francais d'Amérique Centrale (IFAC), the Laboratoire d'Archéologie des Amériques (ArchAm, UMR 8096), the Museos del Banco Central de Costa Rica (MBCCR), the Área de Conservación Guanacaste (ACG), the Rheinische Friedrich-Wilhelms-Universität Bonn (Department of Ancient American Studies) and the Deutsche Altamerika Stiftung (DAS).
 Further project partners are the Museo Nacional de Costa Rica, the Centro de Estudios Mexicanos y Centroamericanos (CEMCA) and the Institut National de Recherches Archéologiques Préventives (INRAP).

 The whole project has a duration of 5 years (2018–2022) and includes further prospections, the application of new recording technologies, archaeological test excavations and archaeometric investigations.
 The projects implementation lies in the hands of Philippe Costa, Priscilla Molina Muñoz, Martin Künne and Eric Gelliot.
 All research results will be presented both to the scientific community and to the general public.